zaknesler/dotfiles/README.md

    brew bundle
    ```

-1. Set your default shell to Nushell (Linux/Mac OS)
+1. Set your default shell to Nushell (Linux/macOS only)

    ```bash
    # Ensure Nushell exists as an option